yk-liu/yk-liu.github.io/competition/SLAM.md

 # Evaluation Metrics

 We will introduce some new metrics for this competition, as traditional SLAM evaluation (e.g. ATE, RPE) measures mostly the accuracy of pose tracking.
-We will emphsize more on the robustness of tracking (and maybe also re-localization, which we have not decided).
-The metrics will be announced before the competition starts.
+We will emphsize more on the robustness of tracking and re-localization.
+Specifically, success rate of localization for each frame will be evaluated.
+Please refer to [this paper](https://drive.google.com/file/d/10EBSxett6dFhl-6QJ0PW30c6RsSU_ZZu/view?usp=sharing) for more details.